BMR Calculator

 1. Multiply weight by 10.

-3. Use BMR as resting energy before activity is added.
+3. Use BMR as resting energy before activity, work, and daily movement are added.

 1. Enter the requested measurements, dates, lab values, or workout details.